-- Staff will implement a plan to promote its full service public relations operations. - Work closely with the Media Services (formerly Detroit Cable Communications Commission) to maximize outreach to the city's various audiences. - Develop electronic newsletter to provide information to City employees, and - Develop electronic newsletter to enhance outreach to the City's external customers and establish a process to allow residents, civic organizations and community groups to receive electronic notifications and updates.

-- Focus on improving the City's Web site by implementing an enhanced content management system, revising Department home pages, and adding features to increase functionality. - Implement citywide standards for printing, use of logos and media relations.
+- Staff will implement a plan to promote its full service public relations operations. - Develop electronic newsletter to provide information to City employees, and - Develop electronic newsletter to enhance outreach to the City's external customers and establish a process to allow residents, civic organizations and community groups to receive electronic notifications and updates. - Focus on improving the City's Web site by implementing an enhanced content management system, revising Department home pages, and adding features to increase functionality. - Implement citywide standards for printing, use of logos and media relations.
 Complete and distribute city policy manual that covers media relations, print standards, use of logos, etc.